KylerF/SimRigManager/README.md

 python setup.py install
 python simriglights.py
 ```
-Dependencies are installed manually on you system, and the application is run with python in a console window
+Dependencies are installed manually on your system, and the application is run with python in a console window

 ## Testing
 ```python
 python setup.py test
 ```
+All unit tests are run using [nose](https://nose.readthedocs.io/en/latest/testing.html)